ianmcburnie/a11y-first-workshop/README.md

 For this step we move back to our `signin.html` page (it should currently only consist of fake tabs and an empty form).

+But first, demo some sign in pages on the web.
+For example, t-mobile.com, nintendo.com, chase.com.
+Show how it can be easy to forget the 'label' after typing (i.e. hmm, did it ask for email or username?
+I guess I'll have to delete my text just to make sure).

 An unfortunate recent trend in web design is to use the `placeholder` attribute as an alternative to the label tag. **We strongly discourage this behaviour, especially for long forms, because of cognitive issues caused by the transient nature of placeholder text**.

+1. Copy over the email address and password textboxes from the registration page.
+1. Remove the label tags
+1. Add placeholder attributes
+1. Add SVG icon
+1. The `use` attribute refers to an SVG symbol defined in an external SVG file.
+1. Add `aria-hidden="true"` to SVG tag (to hide presentational image)
+1. Add `focusable="false"` to SVG tag (for IE)

 If you must implement this pattern, at a very minimum every input must have an `aria-label` attribute that will act in place of the missing label tag for screen readers (another alternative is to use the previously mentioned `clipped` class on actual label tags).
 Inline icons should also be used to mitigate problems caused by the lack of permanent visual label.